geoporttishare/Helsinki_GreenView/README.md

 ## 5. Save as shapefile

+To be able to make some geospatial analyses or visualisations with the data it is good to save it as a georeferenced shapefile.

 **Data in:** GVI values.csv

 **Data out:** Point shapefile of with the GVI values for every sample site.